If you’re interested in creator coins, you’ve likely been hearing about the creator economy a lot lately.

 But don’t forget about Rally Rewards.
-These are valuable coins you (and your coin community) are earning above and beyond the reserve of your own branded currency, and these are what you would transfer for cash to pay yourself a salary.
+These are valuable coins you (and your coin community) earn above and beyond the reserve of your own branded currency, and these are what you would transfer for cash to pay yourself a salary.

 You don’t have to sell your $RLY, of course.
 Several creators I’ve spoken with said they are reinvesting their Rally Rewards into buying more of their own coin or the coins of others.

 That’s a great indication of how much the early coin creators believe in the entire personal economy concept.
 And now, so do I.